FDA finds dangerous belladonna in baby teething products

 Related: Americans Spend $30 Billion a Year on Alternative Products

-"The FDA recommends that consumers stop using these products marketed by Hyland's immediately and dispose of any in their possession," the FDA said.
+"The FDA recommends that consumers stop using these products marketed by Hyland's immediately and dispose of any in their possession," the FDA added.

 "In November 2016, Raritan Pharmaceuticals (East Brunswick, New Jersey) recalled three belladonna-containing homeopathic products, two of which were marketed by CVS."